trib3/leakycauldron/README.md

 #### Install jdk and maven

 * Install openjdk 17 or newer
-* Install maven 3.5 or newer
+* Install maven 3.9.2 or newer (or use included ./mvnw script instead of mvn)

 #### Build and run tests